About the Scheme

 An evolving initiative

 Our understanding of our world and our history doesn’t stand still.
-As our ideas of what’s important and significant evolve, so too will Scotland’s Recognised Collections.
-In November 2019 the Prehistoric Collection at Kilmartin Museum became the 50th collection to be recognised as Nationally Signification to Scotland.
+As our ideas of what’s important and significant evolve, so will Scotland’s Recognised Collections.
+In 2022, South Lanarkshire Leisure and Culture’s Sir Harry Lauder Museum Collection became the 51st collection to be recognised as Nationally Signification to Scotland.

-The Recognition Scheme and Fund will also develop over time.
-Museums Galleries Scotland has run both on behalf of the Scottish Government since the initiative began in 2006.
-In 2014, we commissioned the Evaluation of the Recognition Scheme and Fund and we continue to make improvements to how we operate both.
+Museums Galleries Scotland has been running the Recognition Scheme on behalf of the Scottish Government since the initiative began in 2006.
+In 2014, we commissioned the Evaluation of the Recognition Scheme and Fund .
+The Recognition Fund has since closed.
+We continue to regularly review how we operate the Recognition Scheme.

 Recognition Scheme objectives